Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Methods

 \subsection{Candidate Splitting}

-Diffusive Shock Acceleration produces a power-law spectrum in energy and the spectral slope depends only on the shock compression ratio.
+With the assumptions of non-relativistic shocks and neglecting non-linear interactions, DSA produces a power-law spectrum in energy and the spectral slope depends only on the shock compression ratio.
 When mono-energetic candidates are injected at the shock and accelerated until they leave the acceleration region, the number of candidates decreases with increasing energy.
 Especially for less efficient acceleration at shocks with a low compression ratio, statistics at high energies may be so bad that it is difficult to evaluate whether the stationary solution is already reached or to determine the resulting spectral slope.

 The number of injected candidates can be increased in order to get sufficient statistics at high energies, which comes at large computational costs.
 Another way to overcome this problem is to split candidates in $n_{\mathrm{split}}$ copies once they cross energy boundaries in log-space.
 For DSA the optimal splitting number depends on the expected spectral slope to compensate for the loss of candidates at higher energies.
 Each splitted candidate is assigned with a weight $w = 1/n_{\mathrm{split}}$ during the simulation.
 In the later analysis candidates are weighted accordingly to obtain the correct spectra.
 In order to determine the error of the spectrum for each energy bin all candidates can be used, which reduces the uncertainty at high energies.